Quenched Kitaev Chain: Analogous model of Gravitational Collapse: Results

 To study equilibration of a local observable, we look at the evolution of expectation value of the number operator at a particular lattice site in real space.
 For the verification, we have plotted the mean value of the evolved number operator and the value given by the GGE.
 For all the plots, we have fixed the parameters $h/J=-2$ and the nearest neighbor interaction $J$ to be $0.5$.
 The initial state is chosen to be a thermal state with the lattice chain at temperature $T/J=0.5$, i.e., inverse temperature $\beta_{I}=1/T=4$.
 We calculate the energy in the unit of the onsite coupling constant $h = -1$.
 This value sets the unit of time to be ${1/h}$.

 In \ref{diffbreak}, we plot the expectation value of the number operator $\langle n_{i}(t)\rangle$ at a lattice site $i$ slightly away from the site of quench as a function of time.
-We have taken a situation where the quench happens at the center of the lattice.

 We infer the following: First, until the effect of quench reaches the particular site of observation, it remains in the initial thermal state.
 As soon as the effect of quench reaches the site, the value fluctuates, and the system goes out of equilibrium.
 Second, the fluctuations tend to decay in time, and the expectation value of the number operator equilibrates to the GGE value and has a recurrence property.
-Third, as the lattice size increases, the fluctuations become smaller, and the system tends to come closer to the GGE value, with recurrences becoming sparse.
+Third, as the lattice size increases, the fluctuations become smaller, and the system tends to come closer to the GGE value, with recurrences becoming sparse. {As $N$ increases, the difference between GGE and $\langle n_{i}(t)\rangle$ decreases.
+Therefore in large $N$ limit (and hence large $t$ limit before the first recurrence), it can be seen that the system settles to the GGE description.
+Hence, the GGE description is expected to be valid for large $N$.}

 As mentioned above, from \ref{diffbreak}, we observe that sufficiently long time average value matches the GGE value.
 In order to substantiate the same, we evaluate the time average of the observable: